-- a.
 Aviation Mishap Reporting.
-Any BSEE flight26 that results in damage to the aircraft or injury to any person, no matter how slight, must be reported immediately using the following sequence.
-An emergency contact checklist that should be tailored by each Region and District is provided in Appendix F.1. - 1.
-BSEE NAM.
-If the NAM cannot be reached call; - 2.
-OAS Safety.
-If OAS cannot be reached call; - 3.
-DOI Operations Center (only if OAS Safety cannot be reached).
+Any BSEE flight25 that results in damage to the aircraft or injury to any person, no matter how slight, must be reported immediately by the vendor per contract.
+A BSEE emergency contact checklist should be tailored by each Region and District in collaboration with the contracted vendor.
+See Section 3, Appendix G.6, and Regional Aviation Management Plans.